Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr Khan has been granted bail by a court.
 His arrest in a land scam on Tuesday sparked violent protests across the country.
 The Supreme Court also weighed in, calling the arrest “unreasonable and illegal”.

-Protesters stormed military facilities, set fire to the state television building, smashed buses, ransacked the home of a top military official and attacked other properties, leading to troops being deployed in several cities to restore order.
+Protesters stormed military facilities, set fire to the state television building, vandalized buses, ransacked the home of a top military official and attacked other properties, leading to troops being deployed in several cities to restore order.

 According to police, more than 2,800 arrests were made, with 152 police officers injured, 74 police vehicles vandalized and set on fire, and 22 government buildings damaged.
 At least eight people were killed in the violence.